anubrat25/speech-to-text/README.md

-# Voice Recognition Form Filler
+# Speech to Text Recognition

 This project implements a web-based form filler using the Web Speech API, allowing users to input data by speaking.
 It recognizes specific keywords and fills the corresponding fields in a form dynamically, making it accessible and user-friendly.